← Back to .knowledge

 Read the trust report and freshness map before trusting summaries.

-Then inspect evidence, source files, tests, and repair queue items before planning behavior changes.
+Then inspect evidence, source files, tests, and unresolved follow-up items before planning behavior changes.

 // concrete example

 The task asks for a runtime execution fix.
-The audit finds a module card, but the trust report marks the module low-confidence.
+The check finds a module summary, but the confidence report says it needs review.

-The agent can still use the card to choose files, but it cannot rely on the summary for behavior.
+The agent can still use the summary to choose files, but it cannot rely on it for behavior.

 The plan should cite the current runtime source, relevant tests, and any evidence record used during the audit.